 The choice of liberalism as the framework theory for this work allows highlighting the potential of renewable energy megaprojects as platforms to foster international cooperation.
 Initiatives like the Australia-Asia PowerLink not only address global energy challenges but also strengthen ties between States, reaffirming that the long-term solution lies in collaboration.
-This approach aligns with historical examples that demonstrate how interdependence and multilateral institutions can prevent conflicts and generate shared prosperity.
+Although realism provides valuable insights into how states pursue strategic control over energy resources, it tends to emphasize zero-sum competition and overlooks the cooperative frameworks increasingly prevalent in renewable energy initiatives.
+Structuralism, while useful in unveiling economic asymmetries, often underestimates the agency of developing countries and the potential for mutually beneficial partnerships.
+Constructivism, with its focus on norms and ideas, offers meaningful contributions but lacks the policy-oriented tools to assess concrete mechanisms of cooperation.
+In contrast, liberalism combines institutional analysis, economic interdependence, and shared governance structures, making it the most appropriate lens to examine how renewable megaprojects can contribute to a more integrated and peaceful international system.
+Liberalism aligns with historical examples that demonstrate how interdependence and multilateral institutions can prevent conflicts and generate shared prosperity.